Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 2. Compliance Risk Resulting in Fines and Lawsuits

 Regulatory frameworks are growing more complex each year.
-Most, including HIPAA, PCI-DSS, GDPR, and CCPA/CPRA, are focused on protecting the personal information of customers and employees.
+Most, including HIPAA, PCI-DSS, GDPR, PDPA, the Québec Private Sector Act, and CCPA/CPRA, are focused on protecting the personal information of customers and employees.
 A common thread is that all require organizations to understand where risk exists (typically through a risk assessment), maintain a plan for mitigating that risk, and report back to regulators.
-This extends to risks presented by vendors, business associates, contractors and partners.
+This extends to risks presented by vendors, business associates, contractors, and partners.

-To mitigate this risk, you not only need to understand which regulatory standards apply to your organization and its vendors, but also fully assess your vendors’ operations and controls.
+As organizations continue their digital transformation, compliance requirements are extending to new services and vendors including web hosting, payments processing, and cloud services providers.
+To mitigate this risk, you must understand which regulatory standards apply to your organization and its vendors but also fully assess your vendors’ operations and controls.
 After all, penalties and lawsuits can be expensive, disrupt operations, and cause reputational damage.

 3. Corporate Social Responsibility Risk from Poor ESG Behavior

-The concept of corporate social responsibility (CSR) is increasingly associated with environmental, social and governance (ESG) practices.
+The concept of being a “good corporate citizen” has been around for a while but is evolving as awareness increases.
+At one time, organizations could meet the definition of corporate social responsibility (CSR) by giving back to the community through donations of time and money.
+However, CSR is increasingly associated with environmental, social, and governance (ESG) practices.
 These include your company’s approaches to environmental sustainability; its relationships with customers, employees, and communities; and how it deals with executive pay, internal controls, and shareholder rights.

-Regulatory pressure is growing as a result of increased awareness.
-The U.S. Securities and Exchange Commission (SEC) proposed rules requiring “certain climate-related information in their registration statements and annual reports,” including “upstream and downstream value chains.”
-The European Union (EU) Parliament presented mandates that EU businesses “identify and, where necessary, prevent, end or mitigate adverse impacts of their activities on human rights, such as child labour and exploitation of workers, and on the environment, for example pollution and biodiversity loss.”
+Regulatory pressure is also growing in areas of climate, governance, and fighting corruption.
+The European Union (EU) Parliament passed the Corporate Due Diligence Act and Corporate Sustainability Directive that mandates that EU businesses “identify and, where necessary, prevent, end or mitigate adverse impacts of their activities on human rights, such as child labour and exploitation of workers, and on the environment, for example, pollution and biodiversity loss.”
+The German Supply Chain Due Diligence Act requires similar assurances.

 Navigating ESG requirements can be challenging for risk executives accustomed to focusing only on IT-related issues.
-Understanding regulatory and industry guidelines for ESG can help when assessing potential suppliers, vendors or other third parties against your organization’s own policies and customer expectations.
+Understanding regulatory and industry guidelines for ESG can help assess potential suppliers, vendors, or other third parties against your organization’s policies and customer expectations.

 4. Financial Risk from Supplier Viability Concerns